College will reopen to students in August

 “We will be following a modified academic calendar to allow for completion of all classes and final exams by Nov.
 23,” he said.
 “This includes eliminating the traditional Labor Day holiday and fall break, but it greatly reduces the risk of exposure to students who travel during those times.”

-Since the spring, LC has had a COVID-response Task Force, chaired by Mark Shoemaker, vice president for IT and Facilities/CIO.
+Since the spring, LCU has had a COVID-response Task Force, chaired by Mark Shoemaker, vice president for IT and Facilities/CIO.

 “We have been constantly gathering and reviewing the latest information from state and national governmental and medical organizations, specifically related to ensuring the college is proactive in preparing for the fall semester,” Shoemaker said.
 “Each division and each building will have extensive procedures for ensuring safety and sanitation.”